 Rising credit card balances could lead to Chapter 7 bankruptcy

-On behalf of Ambrogio, Pletter & Associates, LLC | Dec 18, 2018 | Chapter 7 Bankruptcy
+On Behalf of Ambrogio, Pletter & Associates, LLC | Dec 18, 2018 | Chapter 7 Bankruptcy

 Americans have been working hard to pay off their credit card debt.
 Consumers in Connecticut and across the rest of the nation paid off a collective $40.8 billion in the first quarter of 2018 alone, but it still might not be enough to dig themselves out of debt.
 When...